Alcohol and pregnancy don't mix, at least not in any great quantity. But what about a moderate amount? The science is...hazy.

 The evidence is abundantly clear that the more alcohol imbibed, the greater the odds of endangering or even losing the baby.
 Still, these risks don’t stop many expecting parents from wondering: Is a glass of wine here and there really that bad?
 Drinking wine while pregnant might not seem that bad considering the generations of babies born before we knew about the harmful effects of drinking during pregnancy.
 After all, back before fetal alcohol syndrome (now called fetal alcohol spectrum disorder) was officially recognized in 1973, pregnant people consumed alcohol without worry.
 In fact, doctors often suggested they sip wine to relax.

-So, Can Pregnant Women Drink Wine Or What?
+So, Can Pregnant People Drink Wine Or What?

 But in recent years, there has been mounting skepticism of this blanket booze ban.
-Some women feel it’s their right to decide what’s best for their body and baby.
-And from what they’ve read online or seen other pregnant people do, they just don’t buy that any amount of alcohol is bad news.
+Some pregnant people feel it’s their right to decide what’s best for their body and baby.
+And from what they’ve read online or seen other pregnant people do, they just don’t buy that any amount of alcohol is bad.
 Some obstetricians even suggest abstinence with a wink and a nod, having delivered hundreds or even thousands of healthy newborns, some of whose mothers enjoyed wine while pregnant.

 Those who scoff at the idea that pregnancy must be completely dry aren’t pulling their beliefs out of thin air.
 There is, in fact, some decent science suggesting that light or even moderate alcohol consumption may not be as detrimental as it’s made out to be.
 For example, a 2013 study of nearly 7,000 ten-year-olds showed no evidence of adverse effects among the kids whose mothers drank moderately while pregnant (seven or fewer drinks per week).